There's a trap a lot of guys fall into:

 - Show each other the results.

-It takes the mystery out of the clinic.
-It kills the shame of going alone.
-And it proves that you are both taking care of yourselves, and each other.
+It takes the mystery out of it, kills the shame of going alone, and proves you’re both invested—in yourselves and in each other.

 The Bottom Line